-Since dog bites can have significant medical, legal and financial consequences, it’s essential to follow these steps.
+Since dog bites can have significant medical, legal, and financial consequences, following these steps is essential.
 Immediately after a dog bites or attacks:

 - Seek medical attention.
-The sooner you get treated, the less of a chance the injury will be infected.
+The sooner you get treated, the less chance the injury will be infected.

 - Get the dog owner's name and contact information.

 - Get the names and contact information of anyone who witnessed the attack.